Silky. Smooth. Sensational.

 Chocolate Peanutbutter Cookie Bars - Gluten Free & Vegan

-- 1 cup gluten free oat flour you could whir oatmeal in a coffee grinder for this
+- 1 cup gluten free oat flour you could whir oatmeal in a coffee grinder or blender to make your own

-- 1/2 cup millet flour or brown rice
+- 1/2 cup tapioca flour or any starch

 - 2 tablespoons palm sugar or any granulated sugar